Welcome to The Royal High Primary School Website

 Thank you for supporting this initiative.
 All monies raised will be allocated to our school fund.
 These monies will be committed to activities and resources that will improve outcomes for our pupils.

 About The Royal High Primary

-The Royal High Primary School was completed during 1931 and we are all extremely proud of our listed building set within its beautiful grounds.
-These are enjoyed by pupils, parents and staff and help to convey our heritage and enthusiasm for learning.
+The Royal High Primary School buildings were completed during 1931.
+We are all extremely proud of our listed building set within its beautiful grounds.
+The grounds and buildings, enjoyed by pupils, parents and staff, help to convey our heritage and enthusiasm for learning.

-As an ECO school we are delighted to have gained four Green Flags and you can see one flying proudly in front of the school.
-We have a strong commitment to our environment and are currently working on achieving our fifth Green Flag.
+As an ECO school we are delighted to have gained five Green Flags and you can see one flying proudly in front of the school.
+We have a strong commitment to our environment and are currently working on achieving our sixth Green Flag.